-- 1. In the Design Flow window, right-click Create HDL and choose Import Files. - 2.
-In Look in, navigate to the drive/folder that contains the file. - 3.
+- 1. In the Design Flow window, right-click Create HDL and choose Import Files.
+The Import Files window appears. - 2.
+Navigate to the drive/folder that contains the HDL file. - 3.
 Select the file to import and click Open.

 Mixed-HDL Support in Libero SoC